Cordless Battery Powered Mowers

 Battery Powered mowers have been around for decades.
 They were originally designed for small lawns, or those far away from mains power.

-An ancient Webb battery mower like the one I used 35 years ago.
+But they were very heavy like this Webb battery mower I used 40 years ago.

 The first version of the Bosch Rotak 37Li - tested in my garden in 2007, and still working.

 Today, thanks to new battery technology, cordless mowers can cut large lawns.

-They are also safer as the lack of cable reduces the risk of electrocution & tripping.
+They are also safer as the lack of cable reduces the risk of tripping & electrocution.

 On This Page